 Since North Carolina's wage laws mirror federal standards, we file your claim under Federal Law (FLSA) to maximize your recovery with stronger remedies.

-While Paul M. Botros is licensed in Texas and Florida, we successfully help North Carolina workers recover unpaid wages through our network of skilled NC attorneys.
-We partner with experienced local counsel or obtain special admission (pro hac vice) to ensure you get both specialized wage expertise and local court knowledge.
+While Paul M. Botros is licensed in Texas and Florida, we successfully help North Carolina workers recover unpaid wages in federal and state courts.

 πΌ Recovered Millions for Workers Nationwide